TheKizard/DeltaForce-3D-Printer/README.md

 mouse will use axis.
 While a setup using a remote device, like a tablet, will use the mklauncher and Machinekit client for Machineface.

+This branch contains specialized code for modifying the UI of Machineface for my specific variation!